Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ## DO I NEED SUB-LAYERS???

+You may not need to use sub-layers at all.
+Here are two situations where they can help you, however.

 Sub-layers are useful if you are using **image trigger or SLAM,** and therefore **can only place a single POI,** but want **different parts of that content to each have its own animation type and/or event.**

 ### Example: